 Authenticated crawling of applications with popup-based login mechanisms

 Burp Scanner can now replay recorded login sequences that open new windows or tabs.
-This enables you to run authenticated scans on websites with login mechanisms that require you to interact with popups, such as Google and Amazon's SSO services.
+This enables you to run authenticated scans on websites with login mechanisms that require you to interact with popups, such as Microsoft and Amazon's SSO services.